-Carrier Strike Group 1 Changes Command at Sea aboard USS Carl Vinson
+Carrier Strike Group 1 Changes Command at Sea Aboard USS Carl Vinson

 |0

-This work, Carrier Strike Group 1 Changes Command at Sea aboard USS Carl Vinson [Image 6 of 6], by PO1 Ryan McLearnon, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Carrier Strike Group 1 Changes Command at Sea Aboard USS Carl Vinson, by ENS Rachael Jones, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Carrier Strike Group 1 Changes Command at Sea Aboard USS Carl Vinson